makersacademy/Sudoku-Challenge/README.md

 ### Solution

-* Squares belong to generic Region objects which can be rows, columns or boxes.
-* Board Maker object sets these up.
-The Board contains regions, and can check for legal moves.
+* Squares can hold a number, check for legal plays.
+* Regions hold squares, check for legal combinations of squares
+* Board holds squares and regions.
+Checks square play legal for all regions on board.
+* Board maker populates board with squares and regions.
+Size can be set.
+* Board viewer shows the board
-* Game chooses a legal move in a square to play.
+* Game holds a board, can choose a play from legal moves.

 The game currently chooses a legal play in a random square